 Handling Waste so as Not to Attract Insects

 All trash bins should be covered to seal them and lined to prevent residue and strong smells from building in the cans.
 Filled liners should be taken out to the dumpsters daily or multiple times a day, and the cans themselves should also be cleaned on a regular basis to eliminate any residue.
 Food service pest control companies emphasize the importance of keeping dumpster areas clean as well.

 Clean Drains Keeps Flies Away

 Another area our restaurant pest control services often see overlooked are drains.
 Food collecting in drains and drain traps will rot, attracting pests like flies.
 Clean floor drain traps regularly.
 Use a drain trap to catch organic matter before it can build up in the pipes.

 Blocking entry points is a key pest deterrent.
 All doors and windows should have well-fitted screening.
 Holes, cracks and crevices around the restaurant should be caulked or otherwise sealed.
 Keep your doors closed as much as possible as well.
 If you need help identifying potential entry points, a food service pest control company can help.

-Pests have a way of creeping inside even the cleanest, most well-sealed restaurants.
+Keeping insects and pests out of your restaurant is a full-time job, as they have a way of creeping inside even in the cleanest, most well-sealed restaurants.
 At the first sign of a potential pest problem, it is critical to call a restaurant pest control specialist.
 Early action will help you reclaim your restaurant faster and with fewer treatments.

-Keeping Insects & Pests Out of Your Restaurant IN SEATTLE WA - EVERETT WA - MARYSVILLE
+Keeping Insects and Pests Out of Your Restaurant IN SEATTLE WA - EVERETT WA - MARYSVILLE

 SERVING CUSTOMERS IN THE GREATER SEATTLE AND EVERETT AREAS